Hakeemmidan/OSUChat/README.md

-# OSUSCN
+# OSUChat

-Oregon State University Student Chat Network (OSUSCN) is a chat room that only users with an @oregonstate.edu domain can get access to.
+Oregon State University Student Chat Network (OSUChat) is a chat room that only users with an @oregonstate.edu domain can get access to.
 It is a place for people to get to know each other and potentially meetup later on.

 # MVP List
 ## 1. User auth (11/8/2019 - 11/9/2019, 2 days)